Work-KewalShah/Python_Tkinter_Apps/README.md

 ## Introduction

-In this repository, you'll find a collection of GUI applications I've developed using the Tkinter library and Python programming.
+In this repository, you'll find a collection of GUI applications I've developed using the Tkinter library and Python programming while doing internship at CodSoft company.
 These applications are designed to provide a seamless user experience, with robust error control mechanisms in place.

 ### What You'll Find Here: